While

 Sudetenland, but as the Russian front drew closer in the east, my father

-thought it would be better if we lived further west.
+thought it would be better for us to live farther west.

 He knew